-After having successfully rolled out the program in Rwanda in 2015 (see the infographic), 100WEEKS is to expand into Ghana.
+After having successfully rolled out the program in Rwanda in 2015, 100WEEKS is to expand into Ghana.
 Funded by a grant fromthe Chocolonely Foundation, 100WEEKS will provide 100 weeks of financial support ($8/week) as well as financial coaching to 100 women in cocoa producing communities.
 Nebuhas become a technological partner for the project, providing the survey and research tools to regularly measure the impact that the money has on the women's lives.
 The 100WEEKS team has just returned from a field visit to Ghana where they have been finalizing last details before the project starts at the beginning of 2018.
 To check the exact location of the Suhum area, where the project will take place, go here.

 100WEEKS founder Jeroen de Lange (middle) with country manager Glowen Kyei-Mensah (right), in front of a batch of cocoa beans drying in the sun.